SEN register – Should all children with a diagnosis go on it?

-There may be children within these groups who also have SEN, but to imply or assume that all pupil premium or EAL children have SEN is neither helpful nor appropriate.
+There may be children within these groups who also have SEN. However, to imply or assume that all pupil premium or EAL children have SEN is neither helpful nor appropriate.

-Any child with an education, health and care plan is identified as having SEN and should be recorded as such on the school records.
-The question for most schools is about the children at SEN Support (K Code) level and when they need to be recorded as having SEN and included on the SEN register.
+We identify any child with an education, health and care plan as having SEN. You should record them as such in your school records.
+The question for most schools is about the children at SEN Support (K Code) level.
+Should we record them as having SEN and include them on the SEN register?

 Care for children in mainstream schools

-There is a view that any child with a diagnosis should be on the SEN register but this misses the point of ‘different from or additional to’.
+There is a view that any child with a diagnosis should be on the SEN register.
+However, this misses the point of ‘different from or additional to’.
 Quality-first teaching (QFT) includes a high level of differentiation.
-The needs of many children with a diagnosis of ASD, dyslexia or ADHD can and should be met through QFT.
+You can and should meet the needs of many children with a diagnosis of ASD, dyslexia or ADHD through QFT.

-The definition of SEN should be needs-led and based on providing provision to meet children’s needs and if this can be done without additional SEN provision, there’s no need for a child to be on the SEN register.
+The definition of SEN should be needs-led and based on providing provision to meet children’s needs.
+If you can do this without additional SEN provision, there’s no need for a child to be on the SEN register.

 Equally, there will be many children who will not have a diagnosis, but require support and provision that is ‘different from or additional to’ the rest of their cohort.
 Often the provision of this support can form a basis of a later diagnosis.